aritra-2506/Reconstruction-of-3D-CT-Volume-from-2D-X-ray-Images-using-Deep-Learning/README.md

 Besides that, the folder 'aritra_project' has the code which does the the reconstruction task.

 Different kinds of image reconstruction networks was used: 2D UNet, 3D UNet, 2D - 3D UNet, UNet weighted with ResNet.
 Different hyperparameters are tried.
 Different loss functions have been used:
 Decomposition Loss, Reconstruction Loss, Latent Space Loss.
 SSIM and PSNR are used as accuracy metrices.
-Best ones have been retained.
+Best ones have been retained and stored inside 'results' folder.

 The final setup uses a 2D UNet, Adam optimizer, Decomposition + Reconstruction Loss and SSIM and PSNR as metrics.
-SSIM.png, PSNR.png and loss.png are stored in slices inside results folder.
+SSIM.png, PSNR.png and loss.png are stored in slices inside 'results' folder.

 The maximum validation accuracy (SSIM) that was recorded was 72%.
 Slices 133.png, 166.png and 172.png which are the corrsponding slices out of 256 are stored in results folder.